Sujan-Roy/Sujan-Roy/README.md

 Here are some ideas to get you started:

 - 🔭 Currently, I am a graduate student at Okayama University, Japan
-- 🌱 currently I’m  learning Deep learning, Machine Learning
+- 🌱 Currently I am  learning Deep learning, Machine Learning
-- 👯 I’m looking to collaborate on on WLAN using Deep Neural Network.
+- 👯 I am looking to collaborate on on WLAN using Deep Neural Network.
 - 💬 Ask me about WLAN and research paper.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/sujan-chandra-roy-381131109/)